Physics101 Fall 2025 (Term 251)

 • The role of the lab instructor is not to give a lecture.
 The instructor will spend the lab period interacting with students, monitoring their performance and answering their questions.

-• According to the Labs safety guidelines, food and beverages are not allowed in the labs.
+• According to the Labs safety guidelines foods and beverages are not allowed in the labs.

-• The student must leave the lab space in a clean and tidy manner, return the tolls to their boxes, and disconnect any electrical wires.
+• Student must leave the lab space in a clean and tidy manner, return the tolls to their boxes, and disconnect any electrical wires.

 Significant F Report